 - Applied Mathematics: Mathematical Biology, Mathematical Modelling, Numerical Analysis

 - Discrete Mathematics / Algebra: Associative Rings, Combinatorics, Computer Algebra, Group Theory, Invariant Theory, Matrix Theory, Spectral Graph Theory

-- Foundations: Model Theory
+- Foundations: Model Theory, number theory

 - Geometry / Topology: Algebraic Geometry, Differential Geometry, Low Dimensional Topology, Symplectic Geometry

 For more details, see Research.

 For details about funding including the new \$50,000 Entrance Scholarship, see Financial.

 - Master of Science (M.Sc.
 Program) There are two options: thesis-based (5 courses + thesis) and course-based (8 courses + project)

 - Doctor of Philosophy (Ph.D.
 Program) Degree requirements: 4 courses + thesis.

 For program regulations, refer to the Supplemental Regulations.